jayztea/localmtgleague/README.md

 /database - SQL scripts

 ## Feature Release & Date
+- Feature: Submit feedback form so that users can submit feedback and help to improve the app -**08/16/2026**
 - Feature: Create hamburger, and adjust global navigation - **08/14/2026**
 - Feature: Player Statistics - **08/13/2026**
   - Highlights: Best Commander, Best Color, Worst Color.
 Change to require minimum 2 games in each category instead of 5.